moq-wg/moq-transport/draft-ietf-moq-transport.md

 the active subscribers for that track.
 Relays MUST forward OBJECT messages to matching subscribers in accordance to each subscription's priority, group order, and delivery timeout.

+### Graceful Publisher Network Switchover

+This section describes non normative behavior that a publisher MAY choose to implement to allow for a better users experience when switching from WiFi to Cellular networks or visa versa.

+As the publisher detects the WiFi signal is starting to get weaker, it sends a new an new ANNOUCE on the cellular network to the relay network.
+The relay will forward the matching subscribes and the client can start publishing on both the WiFi and cellular.
+The relay will drop any duplicate objects received on both.
+The subscribes downstream from the relay do no see anything as changed and keep receiving the objects on the same subscription.

+### Graceful Publisher Relay Switchover

+This section describes non normative behavior that a publisher MAY choose to implement to allow for a better users experience when a relay sends them a GOAWAY.

+When a publisher receives the GOAWAY, it starts of the process of connecting to the new relay and sending the announces but does not stop publishing data to the old relay.
+The new relay will send the subscribes and the publisher and at this point the publisher can start sending any new data to new relay instead of the old relay.
+Once data is going to the new relay, the announcement and connection to the old relay can be stopped.

 ## Relay Object Handling